Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Foster has recorded approximately 15 residential properties granted approval per year.
-Over the past five financial years, between FY2021 and FY2025, around 77 homes were approved, with an additional three approved so far in FY2026.
-On average, about 1.8 new residents arrive per new home built over these five years, suggesting a balanced supply and demand, stable market conditions, and moderate construction values at approximately $606,000 per property, which is moderately above regional levels.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Foster has recorded approximately 16 residential properties granted approval per year.
+Around 80 homes have been approved over the past five financial years, between FY21 and FY25, with an additional 5 approved so far in FY26.
+On average, 1.7 new residents arrive per new home constructed over these five years, indicating a balanced supply and demand dynamic that creates stable market conditions.

 Frequently Asked Questions - Development